aaronamano/quizlet_clone/README.md

-hello I will attempt to make a quizlet clone
+hello I will attempt to make a MERN stack Quizlet clone